rzlim08/rzlim08.github.io/_posts/2020-12-08-a-ggplot-warning.md

 1. The default way of calculating limits removes points before plotting.
 Intuitively if I wanted to restrict the calculation of the plot, I would restrict the data, not the plot.

 2. For some reason or another, the proper way of setting limits on a plot *without* dropping points is called "coord_cartesian".
 Why the hell is it called that?

 Anyway, I googled around, and with the keywords "xlim, ylim, boxplot median" I didn't see any immediate results so I decided to write this.
+Still love ggplot, still love R.